bigfix/developer.bigfix.com/site/reference/world.md

 # in agent context

-No documentation exists.
+Returns `True` if this inspector is being evaluated in the BigFix Agent.

 # in console context

-Returns `True` if this inspector is being evaluated in the BES Console environment.
+Returns `True` if this inspector is being evaluated in the BigFix Console.

 # in proxy agent context

-No documentation exists.
+Returns `True` if this inspector is being evaluated in the BigFix Proxy Agent.

 # in web reports context

-Returns `True` if this inspector is being evaluated in the Web Reports environment.
+Returns `True` if this inspector is being evaluated in Web Reports.

 # inbound blocked firewall local policy modify state